 Understandably, single-page websites are a growing trend, especially among designer sites because this type of web design is perfect for portfolios, but it can also be found in apps and/or product sites that are not content-heavy.

 Showcasing everything a website has to offer on a single page is a great way to save time for visitors as they won’t have to jump from section to section and the site has to load only once, providing a much better and unified UX/UI.

-That said, get inspired with these 7 awesome one-page websites that are both pretty as a picture and easy to use.
+That said, get inspired with these the best single page website designs for 2023 that are both pretty as a picture and easy to use.

 “Ich Hasse Die Nature” or “I Hate The Nature” is an artistic pilot project.
 Designed by Gravik, the website is a virtual canvas and a major building block for the digital transformation of the Klassik Stiftun Weimar, one of the largest and most significant cultural institutions in Germany.

 Essentially, the website is a virtual version of the opening exhibition at the Schiller Museum with unique exhibits and 3D representations of death masks and the complicated synergy/conflict of the human race and nature.